False sharing: Example

-As you can see, on the system in question it can take up to a 100 nanoseconds to complete an increment operation on the shared cache line, which corresponds to approx. 420 clock cycles on this CPU.
+As one can see, concurrent access by those threads requires about 50 times more computing time than with mitigation where it approximately doubles.

 Mitigation

 There are ways of mitigating the effects of false sharing.
 For instance, false sharing in CPU caches can be prevented by reordering variables or adding padding (unused bytes) between variables.
 However, some of these program changes may increase the size of the objects, leading to higher memory use.
 Compile-time data transformations can also mitigate false-sharing.
 However, some of these transformations may not always be allowed.
 For instance, the C++ programming language standard draft of C++23 mandates that data members must be laid out so that later members have higher addresses.

 There are tools for detecting false sharing.
 There are also systems that both detect and repair false sharing in executing programs.
 However, these systems incur some execution overhead.